 CASP Message Statement

-Further Message from Russell Profitt, MBE (Chair of Trustees) Here at CASP we value the involvement of local parents and schools in our programme and work, and welcome their comments and involvement in every aspect of our work at all times.
+Here at CASP we value the involvement of local parents and schools in our programme and work, and welcome their comments and involvement in every aspect of our work at all times.
 Should you be interested in using our services then please do get in touch with Carmen Lindsay MBE, our CEO and her team are here to help and ensure that our services and facilities meets the expectations of our parents and local schools.
-CASP is a registered charity which is managed in a 'business like' manner by a board of unpaid trustees of which I am the chair.
+CASP is a registered charity which is managed in a 'business like' manner by a board of volunteer trustees.
 Trustees meet on a regular basis to discuss staff reports on our activities, and to oversee our developments, and of course our finances!
 CASP has to 'balance its books' as we are also a 'not for profit' company.
-This we are currently able to do, through the 'fees' we charge to our parents, which meets some 90% of our staffing and rent costs.
+This we are currently able to do, through the 'fees' we charge to our parents, which meets some 90% of our outgoings.
 Additional income is gained through 'letting out' our premises, and through our many other fundraising efforts.
-This is a major challenge as we need to keep charges affordable for parents, and we are no longer annually funded by Southwark Council but still need to pay them rent for the buildings we use.
+This is a major challenge as we need to keep charges affordable for parents, but still need to pay them rent for the buildings we use.
 Should you wish to learn more about our day to day operations, or offer us your support in any way for example, by making a donation or by becoming a trustee of CASP, then again please feel free to get in touch to discuss further.
-We very much welcome such involvement and can always do with any extra support to help us fulfil our aspirations of delivering the best possible services for local children and their families.
-Russell Profitt MBE Chair of Trustees
+We very much welcome such involvement and can always do with any extra support to help us fulfill our aspirations of delivering the best possible services for local children and their families.

 CASP Providing good quality child care services in a caring and SAFE environment in Southwark and Lambeth